benrau87/doubletap/README.md

 ```
 Only for use on Kali Linux distros

+This was setup for my use, as such there are some hardcoded Dropbox paths and what not in the templates.
+Modify as needed for your own use!

 To install just run the setup.sh (chmod +x setup.sh), alternatively you can run my forked version of

 g0tmilk's os-script for Kali 2.0.
 This will set all the requirements as well -->